Skip to content

 Three Agents.
 One Conversation.

 The place to ask your world a question.
-Multi-thread chat with Ishvana, Hawken, and Lagan, nine personas, seven stances, and @-mention support for pulling any lore entry straight into the conversation.
-There's also a Writers' Room mode when you want all three agents weighing in on the same question at once.
+Multi-thread chat routes messages through the intent classifier into local Divinity Engine handlers, with @-mention support for pulling any lore entry straight into the conversation.
+Writers' Room runs Ishvana, Hawken, and Lagan in parallel when you want three angles at once.

 01/ Threads